-Serving one in five Canadians, we are a leading financial services organization in Canada.
-We offer a diverse range of protection, estate planning, investment and banking solutions through a diversified multi-channel distribution network, meeting the needs of a broad marketplace.
+Serving one in three adult Canadians, we are a leading financial services organization in Canada.
+We offer a diverse range of protection, estate planning, investment and banking solutions through a diversified multi-channel distribution network, meeting the needs of a broad marketplace, supported by a team of more than 10,000 employees.